About the Artist

 the artist inspecting a freshly pulled woodcut print

-My work strives to incite reflection on our shared humanity and joint origin in nature through the exploration of natural materials, textures and pigments.
-I am particularly drawn to pigments like rust and coal that undergo transformations and exist in multiple states, representing the multiple identities that coexist within us.
-Similarly, one of the reasons I am drawn to printmaking is the transformation that the image undergoes from the physical three-dimensional image I work into wood or stone, which is translated into a visual two-dimensional artwork on paper through the printing process.
+I mostly work in relief printing (woodcut and mokuhanga), etching, and lithography (using stone and wood as substrates).
+I am enthralled by printmaking as a medium and the magical transformation that the image undergoes from the physical three-dimensional image I work into wood, metal or stone, which is translated into a visual two-dimensional artwork on paper through the printing process.
 This moment of transformation from the tactile to the visual is always just beyond my reach as the artist creator.
 I can neither see nor feel that moment, and I find in this a beautiful symmetry with the ways in which our lives and experiences transform us in ways that are often outside our control.
+At the same time, I’m always trying to retain the scars and imperfections of the limestones, copper plates and woodblocks I work with in my final artworks, mirroring our own perceived hidden imperfections.

 I count Tracey Emin, Oswaldo Guayasamín, Claude Cahun, Bridget Riley, Evelyne Axell and Matsubara Naoko among my influences.